Fluffx/Nexus-Works/README.md

 Featured addons so far:
 #### TXS Reborn:
-Cf's biggest content addon, adding many new monsters, weapons and items
+Cf's biggest content addon, adding many new monsters, weapons and items Made By: Titanium

 #### Nemesis Hellsmith:
-This addon adds five elemental minotaurs to the game, as well as new weapons
+This addon adds five elemental minotaurs to the game, as well as new weapons Made By: Empyre and Hellsmith1

 #### Kazumi's CAP:
-Adds new touhous and some powerful things to the game
+Adds new touhous and some powerful things to the game Made By: Shirohima M. Yumikira

 #### Nexus Alpha
 This is required if you were to run all addons together listed above.
 Nexus also adds more hard enemis and items.
+Made By: Fluffy and ParadoX

 ## Downloads